Questions in regard to COVID-19 Pandemic

 A: We process all orders through the corporate headquarters in Elkhart, IN.
 Send your orders to email@example.com for fastest service.
 Orders will be shipped from the most geographically correct location.

 A: We accept checks, wire transfers, ACH payment, and online credit card payment.
 We do offer credit for those approved.
-There is no minimum order.
-However, if you cannot meet $500 on an order, a $50 processing fee will be added.

 A: No, we do not.
 We do have different competitive pricing levels based on total annual volume.
 We also have annual contracts that provide you with a fixed price for the entire year.
 For more information, please contact our customer service.